 More worrying is that a computation error loses more work.
 What is the appropriate reaction to this?
 Complaining is unlikely to be useful as trying to make the Work Unit smaller has been considered and rejected as not practical.
 A better reaction would be to decide to make a backup from time to time so if you do suffer an error, you can recover without loosing too much work.
-If you want to do this, see How-To Backup BOINC.

 1.4 Do I need to be on-line all the time while the software runs?

 Absolutely not.
 Once you have installed the software and registered with the project, you are free to disconnect from the internet.

 However, an internet connection is required for the final upload of data whenever you finish an experiment.
 Messages will appear in BOINC giving a large amount of detail about how this upload is progressing.
 The files are split up into five compressed “zip” files, and can be incrementally uploaded (i.e. you can pause/resume or exit/resume and so not have to download the entire file if an initial upload was interrupted).

-How is that possible; doesn’t it need to communicate with other computers?
+How is that possible?
+Doesn’t it need to communicate with other computers?

-No your computer is doing a complete model on its own.
+No, your computer is doing a complete model on its own.
 This is why the work units have to be so big – the communication would have to be far too frequent.
 You cannot realistically do it even on a network drive let alone over an internet connection.

 1.5 Can I suspend the experiment?

-The climateprediction.net Model should not interfere with the normal use of your computer.
-Nevertheless, you can Suspend all projects via the BOINC Manager’s File Menu.
-If you just want to Suspend one Project that can be done from the Projects Tab.
-There is a third possible suspend option on the Work Tab.
-Note that this one only suspends the Work Unit and if you do this it is quite possible a different Work Unit will (if necessary download and) start.
+The climateprediction.net model should not interfere with the normal use of your computer.
+Nevertheless, you can suspend all projects via the BOINC Manager’s File Menu.
+If you just want to suspend one project, that can be done from the projects tab.
+There is a third possible suspend option on the work tab.
+Note that this one only suspends the work unit and if you do this it is quite possible a different work unit will (if necessary download and) start.

-BOINC does “task switching” so running multiple BOINC Powered Projects allows each application a percentage of CPU time which you can set up for each project, so one project does not use up all the CPU time before finishing a Work Unit.
+BOINC does “task switching” so running multiple BOINC projects allows each application a percentage of CPU time which you can set up for each project, so one project does not use up all the CPU time before finishing a work unit.
 You can also set projects to exit when preempted, or to remain in virtual memory (so as not to lose any work).

-Can I uninstall the software?
+1.6 How do I uninstall the software?